18F/uswds-jekyll/pages/guide/Ceres_JupyterHub_User_Guide.md

   If you have an environment (e.g. a conda environment) in your $HOME directory (e.g. ~/.conda/envs/my_env) with a Jupyter Kernel installed, JupyterLab will autoload this environmnet as a seperate kernel.
 For instance, a conda environment named <i>my_env</i> with the IPyKernel will appear as <i>Python [conda env:myenv]</i> in the list of optional kernels in JupyterLab.

 ## Use Ceres Maintained Software
-  The default environment has an extension (located on the left vertical section of JupyterLab) to load Ceres software into the current environment.
+  The default environment includes an extension (located on the left vertical section of JupyterLab) to load Ceres software into the current environment.
+This is the software visible with the `module avail` command.

 ## Containerized Environment
 JupyterHub will spawn an instance of JupyterLab using a singularity container.
 Whichever container selected needs to have JupyterLab installed.
 Users can specify a container in the <i>Container Path</i> section on the Spawner Options page.
 There are several ways to access containers on Ceres: